xendeni/BubbleGumSimulator/README.md

 ## Features

-Auto-Pickups (For most worlds as I have since discontinued updating it) Pickup-All-Spawns (essentially a crashout...)
+-Auto-Pickups (For most worlds as I have since discontinued updating it) -Pickup-All-Spawns (essentially a crashout...)
-AutoBubble
+-AutoBubble
-AutoHatchEggs
+-AutoHatchEggs
-FastHatch??? (works when you have the fasthatch effect in combo w this on) AutoDeletePets
+-FastHatch??? (works when you have the fasthatch effect in combo w this on) -AutoDeletePets
-AutoDeleteHats
+-AutoDeleteHats

 > sidenote: all pickups are TouchInterest not CFrame so you can hatch and collect your currency simultaneously